jenskeiner/lintr/docs/project_plan.md

   - [x] 2.2.11: Add a rule that checks that rebase merging is not allowed for PRs.
   - [x] 2.2.12: Add a rule that checks that `delete_branch_on_merge` is enabled.
   - [x] 2.2.13: Add a rule that checks that `allow_auto_merge` is disabled.
+  - [x] 2.2.14: Add rule to check if classic branch protection rules are still used.
+Fail the check if used.
 - [] 2.3: GitFlow-related rules (use GFxxx as id, keep in separate source file named `gitflow.py`).
   - [x] 2.3.1: Add a rule that checks if the branch names conform to GitFlow rules.
 That is:
     - There must be branch named `develop`, as well as either `master`or  `main`.